xbabalov/podman-desktop/website/docs/proxy/index.md

 1. Download the _Installer for restricted environments_ from to the [Windows downloads page](/downloads/windows).

-   It has all artifacts required to install Podman Desktop and Podman, and does not require Internet access to download resources during installation.
-   However, it does not contain additional utilities, such as Compose or Kind.

 1. Copy the downloaded file to the Windows host in a restricted environment, and run it.

-1. The **Dashboard** screen displays: _<Icon icon="fa-solid fa-info" size="lg" /> Podman needs to be set up_.
+1. Go to **Dashboard** from the left navigation pane.
+The screen displays: _<Icon icon="fa-solid fa-info" size="lg" /> Podman needs to be set up_.

    ![Podman needs set up screen](img/dashboard-podman-needs-set-up.png)

-   Click the **Set up** button.
+1. Click the **Set up** button.

-   Review and validate all confirmation screens to set up the Podman Machine.
+1. Review and validate all confirmation screens to set up the Podman Machine.

    <details>
    <summary>